top of page

 Food & Beverage 5

 There is no shortage of dining options at Petco Park ranging from the traditional hot dogs to an array of fare.
-There are your usual ballpark options such as the Friar Frank, the half-pound Big Slugger Dog and bratwurst and local favorites from Randy Jones BBQ, and Hodad’s.
-A single bacon cheeseburger with all the fixings piled high is big enough to satisfy even the biggest appetites.
+There are your usual ballpark options such as the Friar Frank, the half-pound Big Slugger Dog and bratwurst, and local favorites from Barrio Dogg, Randy Jones BBQ and Hodad’s.
+A single bacon cheeseburger from Hodads with all the fixings piled high is big enough to satisfy even the biggest appetites.

-Cardiff’s Seaside Market has a cart located in the lower concourse on the third base side serving up some tasty Burgundy BBQ tri-tip sandwiches as well as a generous helping of Burgundy Pepper tri-tip nachos.
+Cardiff’s Seaside Market has a cart located in the both lower and upper concourse on the third base side serving up some tasty Burgundy BBQ tri-tip sandwiches as well as a generous helping of Burgundy Pepper tri-tip nachos.

 Petco Park offers a wide variety of local craft beers and microbrews.
 Among the options are Ballast Point, Karl Strauss, Mission Brewery, as well as your typical ballpark variety of Anheuser Busch/Budweiser products.
 If there’s one brew that you must try at Petco if only to soak in the local brew experience, it’s the San Diego Pale Ale .394.
 The brew is a simple Pale Ale that pays tribute to Mr. Padre, Tony Gwynn, and his highest season batting average, .394, accomplished in 1994.